 1. All monies received by departments for sales of goods and services should be recorded on official University receipt forms or cash registers immediately upon receipt.
 All funds received must be deposited intact.
 Receipts may not be used for refunds, reimbursements, or any other payments of salaries, fees, costs, charges, or expense.
 The receipt forms can be obtained at the Cashiering/Student Accounts Office.
-See attached.
-Departments are required to deposit all monies with Cashiering/Student Accounts when collections total $100.00 or no less than once a week.
+Departments are required to deposit all monies with Cashiering/Student Accounts when collections total less than $500 within seven days of receipt.
 Collections of $500.00 or more should be deposited within 24 hours of receipt.
 Cash should never be sent through the mail.

 2. Payments, money orders and traveler's payments should be restrictively endorsed as soon as they are received.
 Endorsements must be placed on the back side of the "Pay to the order..." portion of the payment.
 Endorsement stamps can be obtained from the Cashiering/Student Accounts Office.